 Bolts (make 2):

 To make the bolts for Frankenstein’s head, create a magic loop with light gray yarn and work 4 SC into it.
-Pull the loop closed and SC around for one round.
+Then, pull the loop closed and SC around for one round.
 Bind off, making sure to leave long tails to sew the bolts onto the head.

 Align the bolts on either side of the head, in line with the eyes, and use the tails to sew each bolt on.
 Weave the excess into the head and trim the yarn.